-So what is the difference under the Right to Try law?
-Under this new law, the FDA is out of the process.
+In contrast, under this law the FDA is out of the process.
 Patients, with their physician’s support, can request the drug directly from the pharmaceutical company.
 The FDA’s knowledge of other clinical trials using this drug, or safety and administering suggestions will not be shared.

 The concern is that this process could ultimately hurt patients.
 Not only is FDA information not shared, but Right to Try could open the door to companies more concerned about selling or promoting their drug than with patient safety.
 As it is not clear under this new law who will pay for the drug or the administration of that drug, images of the so-called “snake oil” salesman comes to mind.
 Could a company charge an exorbitant price for an unproven drug that could do more harm than good?
 It really isn’t clear.

-Of course, as with the Compassionate Use program, under the Right to Try law pharmaceutical companies can say no to the request.
+As with the Compassionate Use program, under the Right to Try law pharmaceutical companies can say no to the request.
 There are a variety of reasons they may do so, including the concern that providing the drug outside the context of a clinical trial could impact the trial results.
 Ultimately, they can say no for any reason.

 If you are a patient in need of a new drug, which appears promising in early clinical trials, what should you do?
-There is nothing preventing you from making your request under both the Right to Try law and the Compassionate Use program.
+There is nothing preventing you from making your request in both places.
 Given the FDA guidance which can be provided under Compassionate Use, it may be worthwhile to start there.
-If you proceed under the Right to Try law, have some frank conversations with your doctor about what is known about the investigational drug.
-What are the potential side effects?
-What clinical trial data already exists?
+Have some frank conversations with your doctor about what is known about the investigational drug.
+This is especially true if you proceed under the Right to Try law.
+Ask what are the potential side effects?
+Does any clinical trial data already exists?
 What costs may you incur?